Office of Research Compliance

 Dr. Lois Levy, Research Compliance Manager

 - Additional resources from the Provost's office will allow us to keep five members of the IRB on board all summer to perform expedited reviews.

-- These same five members form a subcommittee of the full IRB that will be able to convene and review any protocols requiring full committee review on the following dates: JUNE 25, JULY 23, AUGUST 27.
-Materials due dates are posted under the Meetings link on the left.
+- These same five members form a subcommittee of the full IRB that will be able to convene and review any protocols requiring full committee review during the summer.

 Also, effective immediately, all IRB applications must be submitted through the new MENTOR IRB system.
 Mentor IRB is available through the TC Portal under "Research>Human Subjects Research Protocol".
 Everyone with an active UNI should be able to access Mentor.
 Investigators with previously-approved studies at TC will soon find their protocols listed in Mentor, but will not find the full application and consent forms there.
 Full instructions on the use of Mentor are available on the Mentor Login Page.
 There are separate instructions for applicants and advisers.

 the TC Portal, you have access to Mentor without signing on again.
 If

 not, you'll be prompted to select your institution ("tc") and enter

 your UNI and password.
 Overall, the Mentor application is very similar to

 the form that has been in use over the last seven years, broken into sections.